-Instruments is a powerful tool you can use to collect data about the performance and behavior of one or more processes on the system and track that data over time.
+Instruments is a powerful tool you can use to collect data about the performance and behavior of a process on the system, and track that data over time.
 Unlike most other performance and debugging tools, Instruments lets you gather widely disparate types of data and view them side by side.
-In this way you can spot trends that might otherwise be hard to spot with other tools.
-For example, your app may have large memory growth that is caused by multiple network connections being opened.
-Using the Allocations and Connections instruments together, you can pinpoint those connections that are not closing and so are causing the rapid memory growth.
+In this way, you can identify trends that might otherwise be hard to spot with other tools.
+For example, your app may exhibit large memory growth that is caused by multiple network connections being opened.
+Using the Allocations and Connections instruments together, you can identify the connections that are not closing and resulting in the rapid memory growth.

 The Instruments tool uses individual data collection modules known as instruments to collect data about a process over time.
 Each instrument collects and displays a different type of information, such as file access, memory use, and so forth.
-Instruments includes a library of standard instruments, which you can use as is to examine various aspects of your code.
-You can configure instruments to gather data about the same process or about different processes on the system.
-You can build new instruments using the custom instrument builder interface, which uses the DTrace program to gather the data you want.
+Instruments includes a library of standard instruments, which you can configure and use to examine various aspects of your code.
+You can also build your own custom instruments that use DTrace to gather other kinds of data.

 All work in Instruments is done in a trace document, which contains a set of instruments and the data they collected.
-Each trace document typically holds a single session’s worth of data, which is also referred to as a single trace.
-You can save a trace document to preserve the trace data you have gathered and open them again later to view that data.
+You can save a trace document to preserve the trace data you have gathered and open it again later to view that data.

-Instruments is contained within the Xcode 4 toolset.
-Download Xcode from the App Store and install it onto your computer.
-After you have installed Xcode, you are ready to run Instruments.
-Instruments can be launched in one of three ways.
+Instruments is contained within the Xcode toolset, which can be installed through the App Store.
+After you have installed Xcode, Instruments can be launched in one of three ways.

 Choose an instrument template from the Instrument pop-up menu.

 The default choice is “Ask on Launch,” which causes Instruments to display its template chooser dialog when it starts up.
 You can, of course, select a specific instrument profiling template here instead, if you prefer.